 To connect the switch to your amplifiers, simply take some speaker wire from one amp into the first input on the switch unit.
 Ensure that you connect it to the correct choice of right or left, positive or negative.

-Secondly, you’ll need to perform the same action but this time connect the speaker wire to the second amplifier and the second input on the switch unit.
+Secondly, you’ll need to perform the same action, but this time connect the speaker wire to the second amplifier and the second input on the switch unit.

 Finally, you’ll need to run some more speaker cable from the output connector on the amp switch, to the speakers.
 Again, ensure that you wire them up to their correct inputs and outputs.

-If you’ve performed these three steps correctly, you should now be able t0 choose between the two amplifiers by using the switch mechanism.
+If you’ve performed these three steps correctly, you should now be able to choose between the two amplifiers by using the switch mechanism.
 You could even take it a step further and wire up an additional set of loudspeakers so that you can switch between amps and speakers.

 You must avoid running speaker wire from a pair of amplifiers to a single set of speakers at the same time.
 If you do this without using a suitable amp switch, you run the risk of seriously damaging the speakers!

-Take a look at this YouTube video for more information on make or break switches.
+Take a look at this YouTube video for more information on make-or-break switches.